OhGreat/evolutionary_algorithms/README_pip.md

 ```

 ### Mutation
 The mutations are applied inplace to the population passed and there is no return value.
-The following mutation has been implemented: ***IndividualSigma***.
+The following mutations have been implemented: **OneSigma**, **IndividualSigma**.
 You can use it in the following way:
 ```python
 from EA_components_OhGreat.Mutation import IndividualSigma mutation = IndividualSigma()